 You’ve probably heard people talk about au pairs before.
 You may have even seen them at the playground where you take your kids, or at your children’s school, even though you didn’t realize they were au pairs.

-So what exactly is an au pair?
-In the simplest of terms, it’s someone from another country who lives in your home and provides childcare in exchange for the cultural experience of living with an American family.
-Au pairs are:
+So what's an au pair?
+In the simplest terms, au pairs are caretakers from another country who live in your home and provide child care in exchange for the cultural experience of living with an American family.

-- Fully insured (medical, travel, personal liability and accidental death coverage)
+- Fully insured, including medical, travel, personal liability, and accidental death coverage.

-- Required to attend the EurAupair Au Pair Workshop upon arrival in the United States.
-Workshop includes instruction on cross cultural topics, insights into American lifestyles, basic child safety and development, and assists the au pair in adjusting to her new home, family, and culture.
+Our au pairs are also required to attend the EurAupair Au Pair Workshop upon arrival in the United States.
+The Workshop includes instruction on cross-cultural topics, insights into American lifestyles, basic child safety, and developmental education, and other relevant guidance.
+Plus, it assists the au pair in adjusting to her new home, family, and culture.

 How Does an Au Pair Differ From a Nanny?

 Au pairs, by definition, differ from any other form of child care.
 While commonly compared to nannies, there are several important differences between the two.

 1. Cultural Exchange

 The most obvious advantage of having an au pair in your family's life is organic exposure to a different culture.

 In our increasingly connected world, children immersed in cross-cultural awareness have a distinct advantage as they grow and mature.
 Children raised with au pairs have opportunities to nurture lifelong skills like empathy, curiosity and open-mindedness.
 These skills take root during formative years and remain valuable into adulthood.